Candid’s network partners shift gears during the pandemic

-When the coronavirus (COVID-19) struck in March and public libraries nationwide shut down, we wondered what effect it would have on our 400+ strong network of Funding Information Network (FIN) partners.
+When the coronavirus (COVID-19) struck in March and public libraries nationwide shut down, we wondered what effect it would have on our 400+ strong network of Funding Information Network partners (FIN).
 When would they reopen?
 Would our FIN leads be laid off?

-After surveying our networks in July, we were relieved to learn that 78.5 percent of respondents reported no changes to wages or benefits.
+After surveying our network partners in July, we were relieved to learn that 78.5 percent of respondents reported no changes to wages or benefits.
 In the meantime, while libraries remained closed to the public, some librarians have embraced new challenges.

 In the San Francisco Bay Area, luckily, many librarians retained their positions, but some have been reassigned as Disaster Service Workers (DSWs) on the frontline.
 A California law mandates that all public employees are subject to being reassigned during an emergency, kind of like the Army Reserve.
 The pandemic has caused the largest-ever activation of this force—some 3,000 workers have been reassigned in San Francisco alone, a little less than 10 percent of the city’s workforce.